 Theatre Reviews with Rosalind Friedman

-The December holidays are theater-going season for many, especially in WMNR's listening area with its proximity to New York City.
+Summertime is theater-going season for many, especially in WMNR's listening area with its proximity to New York City.
 Rosalind Friedman has been WMNR's theater critic since 1979 and is an Executive Board/Nominating Committee member of the New York-based Outer Critics Circle, a member of the International American Theatre Critics Association and a founding member of the Connecticut Critics Circle.
-As you make your plans, click here for Rosalind's current reviews and check back over the next few weeks for reviews of "Cinderella," "700 Sundays," "Shakespeare's Macbeth," "Waiting for Godot" and more.
+As you make your plans, click below for Rosalind's current reviews and check back over the next few weeks for new reviews.

 To read WMNR's Theatre Reviews with Rosalind Friedman click here